novemberaerospace/novemberaerospace/README.md

 - 👋 Hi, I’m @novemberaerospace
-- 👀 I’m interested in girls
+- 👀 I’m interested in not verry much think at the moment
+-
 - 🌱 I’m currently learning aerodynamique
 - 💞️ I’m looking to collaborate on long lasting nacelle
 - 📫 How to reach me @novemberaerospace